City Guide · Last updated 2 June 2026

 Playa de La Atunara

-Playa de Torrenueva (El Burgo)
+Playa de Torrenueva

-Despite being popular with locals, it never gets overcrowded.
+Despite being well known locally, it never gets overcrowded.
 There is a car park, toilets, showers, changing rooms, and local police presence in summer.
-But there are no beach bars or parasol rentals, so bring your own shade and supplies.
+Torrenueva has no beach bars or parasol rentals, so bring your own shade and supplies.
+That is part of why it stays quiet.
+This is the beach for people who want sand, sea, and not much else: perfect for long walks, jogging, or escaping the busier urban beaches further south.

 Playa de La Alcaidesa

-There are no facilities at all.
-No lifeguards, no showers, no bars.
+There are no lifeguards, showers, or bars here.
 Just beach, dunes, and the Mediterranean.
-The water here is notably clear, and the sand is finer than the urban beaches.
-It backs onto the Alcaidesa golf resort area but the beach itself is completely public and free.
+The water tends to be notably clear and the sand is finer than the urban beaches.
+The beach is completely public and free, backing onto the Alcaidesa golf resort area.
+Bring everything you need, including water.
+There is limited parking at access points off the coastal road.

 Is the Water Quality Good at La Linea Beaches?

-A few tips for the best water quality experience:
+A few tips for the best experience:

 • Poniente (bay side) tends to have the calmest, clearest water